Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 10 April 2026 18.06.55 UTC
+- WIB: Jumat, 10 April 2026 20.43.14 UTC
-- WITA: Jumat, 10 April 2026 19.06.55 UTC
+- WITA: Jumat, 10 April 2026 21.43.14 UTC
-- WIT: Jumat, 10 April 2026 20.06.55 UTC
+- WIT: Jumat, 10 April 2026 22.43.14 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: success
+Kategori: technology